kanru-wang/notes/ab_testing.md

     - Not practically significant.
 Confident that there was not a practically significant change
     - In other words, confident there is a change, but don't care about the magnitude of the change
 - Case 4
-    - The confidence interval bounds are outside of what's practically significant.
+    - The confidence interval bounds are outside of what's practically significant
 - Case 5
     - The point estimate is beyond what's practically significant.
 This change is an effect you care about
     - But the confidence interval overlaps 0, so there might not be a change